ontola/openpharma/Readme.md

 # OpenPharma

 OpenPharma.eu a web applicatie to provide insight into how costs of pharmaceuticals differ in various EU countries.

-This app is a submission for the [Accountability Hackathon 2019](https://accountabilityhack.nl).
+This app was a submission for the [Accountability Hackathon 2019](https://accountabilityhack.nl).

 ## Why?